curationexperts/camper/README.md

 * FITS 0.10.2
 * ffmpeg - built from source at http://source.ffmpeg.org

-The build scripts also install the gems necessary to run the following tutorials in the default gemset:
+The build scripts also installs the gems necessary to run a Hyrax 1.0.0:

-* Dive into Hydra
-    * Includes `gem "hydra", "10.0.1"` and dependencies
-* Tame your XML with OM
-	* uses `gem "om", "3.1.0"` and dependencies (same as Dive into Hydra)
-* Tame your RDF with ActiveFedora
-	* uses `gem "active-fedora", "10.0.0"` and dependencies (same as Dive into Hydra)
+* Solr Install files
+    * version 6.5.0
+* Fedora Install files
-* Set up Sufia
+	* 4.7.1
-    * Includes `gem "sufia", "7.1.0"` and dependencies
-* Set up Curation Concerns
+* Hyrax demo application
-	* Includes `gem "curation_concerns", "1.6.1"` and dependencies
+	* Includes `gem "hyrax", "1.0.0.rc1"` and dependencies

 How to use this repo
 --------------------